Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 Such queries can be found under the Rankings tab.
 A red number appears next to a query if more than one URL from your website is competing for it:

-In such cases, the SERP Tracker tool helps you see how the search engine moved your pages up and down for the given query: page positions, page visibility, position change dynamics, competition ratio and so on.
+In such cases, the SERP Competitors tool helps you see how the search engine moved your pages up and down for the given query: page positions, page visibility, position change dynamics, competition ratio and so on.

 With this data, it will be easier to decide what to do with the pages: delete one and set up a redirect to another, revise the content, change the optimization focus, etc.

 However, it’s not completely accurate to make such a big decision on the basis of data from one single search engine.
 What if the same pages act differently in other SERPs (another search engine, region or device)?
-This is where SERP Tracker really proves its worth.
+This is where SERP Competitors really proves its worth.

 3. Result comparison for different search engines (regions, devices).